 If you follow and adhere to the Scouts’ motto, “Be Prepared”, then you’ll find that camping with kids can be brilliant!

-Most of you are probably seasoned pros when it comes to living in the great outdoors but for any camping virgins, here’s some useful info (put together by the wonderful folk at Netmums) to help you on your way:
+Most of you are probably seasoned pros when it comes to living in the great outdoors but for any camping virgins, here’s some useful info to help you on your way:

 Obviously, you’ll need a tent.
 Make sure you allow adequate space for everyone the tent will need to accommodate.
 From a comfort point of view there’s nothing worse than not having enough room to sleep well so don’t try and squeeze into a smaller berth tent to save money.
 Many of the modern tents now have a sewn-in groundsheet which is a godsend but if not you’ll need to buy a groundsheet separately.
 It sounds obvious but make sure your car will be able to accommodate the tent!